theorangajang/blackjack/README.md

 # blackjack
-this is a simple blackjack game using React on the front-end with Node on the back-end
+Uses React JS on front-end and Node on back-end

 Features Finished